-Pathing status · Cloudflare Logs docs
+Pathing status

 For example, the following query shows the status code and pathing information for all requests that terminated at the Cloudflare edge:

-The information stored is broken down based on the following categories (click for details below):
+The information stored is broken down based on the following categories:

 Errors

-These occur for requests that didn't pass any of the validation performed by the Cloudflare network.
+These occur for requests that did not pass any of the validation performed by the Cloudflare network.
 Example cases include:

-- Whenever Cloudflare is unable to look up a domain or zone
+- Whenever Cloudflare is unable to look up a domain or zone.

-- An attempt to improperly use the IP for an origin server
+- An attempt to improperly use the IP for an origin server.

-- Domain ownership is unclear (for example, the domain is not in Cloudflare)
+- Domain ownership is unclear (for example, the domain is not in Cloudflare).

 |EdgePathingStatus